 Efficiency might make fewer customers leave; effectiveness will get you, new customers.

 Do you measure if you are focussed on effectiveness or efficiency?
 Do you explore new ways to measure how effective you are?

 New governance is a different type of control

 The time of Ford’s de-skilling is over.
 Locking up knowledge and decision making at the senior management level or in silos will kill your company.
 Systems are the new products.
 They evolve and are complex.
 A handful of people in a boardroom can not understand a system enough to own the decisions.
 They can give direction and then let the teams questions, challenge, confirm and test every assumption.
 It needs a feedback loop and the right communication cycle for leadership and outcome-based teams to share and evolve iteratively.
 This substantially changes the role of the C-Level.
 Companies like GE and P&G have removed many managerial layers because they started to understand that they are inefficient.
 However, companies like Buurtzorg have removed governance from other decision layers like regional management, to make local teams more productive.

 Companies like Cornerstone and Wellbeing Teams have adopted their clarity and simplicity of self-managed teams.
 In 2019, Wellbeing Teams was the first self-managing organisation in social care to be inspected by CQC, and even better, they were awarded the highest level in 3 out of 5 categories (less than 4% of organisations in this sector achieve this).

-Self-organising teams are not just more efficient but can create significant effect when given the right context.
+Self-organising teams are not just more efficient but can create a significant effect when given the right context.

 Is your company helping teams being self-organised and more effective or are you just dropping new tools on them?